-The Office of Financial Aid will begin posting to your student account following the add/drop period each semester.
-If a student account shows a credit balance, it is the policy of the University to refund the credit to the student in a timely manner under most circumstances.
-Credit balances caused by financial aid are refunded only after a careful review of the student's account and eligibility for aid and will be issued only if a credit balance results from the posting of a student's Financial Aid.
-If a credit balance refund is due the student, the refund is made to the student within 14 days, as required by Federal regulations.
-A refund will be issued only if the student's balance is paid in full.
-Student refunds are either sent electronically, through direct deposit to your bank account, or as a paper check in the mail.
-For paper checks, please be sure to verify your current address information with the Registrar's office.
+The Office of Financial Aid will begin posting disbursed aid to student accounts following the add/drop period each semester.
+Credit balances caused by financial aid are refunded only after a review of the student's account and confirmed eligibility for aid.
+If a credit balance refund is due to the student, the refund is made to the student within 14 days, as required by Federal regulations.
+Student refunds are issued via direct deposit to your bank account or as a paper check in the mail.
+Please keep your address current within the student portal.
+To sign up for direct deposit, complete the electronic form in MyTKU/FinancialServices.

-Please note that any changes in enrollment may result in a change or loss of eligibility to your financial aid, meaning your aid may be reversed.
+Important: Any changes in enrollment may result in a change or loss of eligibility for financial aid, meaning your aid may be reversed or returned to the U.S. Department of Education.